banana-bred/ROTEX/README.typ

 - `2` (*not* `doublet`)
 - etc.

-The line-by line structure is given as follows (values separated by whitespace):
+The line-by line structure is given as follows (values separated by some whitespace, unformatted read (`*`) can be used):

 - header (no information to read)
 - `nchan`